Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

     ![Variant option type](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/VariantOptionType.png "[Variant option type]")

-4. Click the *Variant option type* dropdown list and select the variant option type you want to use.
+4. Click the *Variant option type* drop-down list and select the variant option type you want to use.
    The following option types are available:
    | Dropdown | Meaning
    |-----|-------
-   |Dropdown| An offer variant is selected in a dropdown list
+   |Dropdown| An offer variant is selected in a drop-down list
    |Rectangles | An offer variant is selected in a small rectangle that contains the offer variant value.
 For example:![Rectangle](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/VariantOptionRectangle2.png "[Rectangle]")
     |Radio buttons | An offer variant is selected with a radio button.